best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * left align all text in cells outside the table and all row headings within the table
 * right align all data within a table and all data column headings
 * use commas after every three decimal places in numbers of four digits or more, and never spaces (except when writing years - these should have no punctuation)
+* be consistent - for users to be able to use and re-use your data, consistency is key -ensure that titles, headings and table structures are consistent across your publication portfolios and within spreadsheets.

 ### Checking text colour contrast
 If colour is used in cells with text, use the [WebAIM colour contrast checker](https://webaim.org/resources/contrastchecker/) to see if the colours meet the accessibility regulations.
 Remember, legally you need to meet the AA standard.